andrewlee8247/covid-19/README.md

 The project consisted of deploying two applications.
 Both applications utilize Python as the primary language for system functionality.
 On the front-end, Python Flask and Bootstrap support the user interfaces.
 Continuous integration and continuous deployment are in place utilizing CircleCI.
 The code can be edited locally and pushed to GitHub where the CI/CD workflow will automatically test, build and push the application container image to Google's Container Registry (GCR), and deploy the container to Cloud Run.
+A load test is run afterwards to ensure application functionality.

 The applications utilize two different methods for determining the probability of an x-ray image being positive for COVID-19: a GCP AutoML Cloud Vision tool and a custom model built using Python and Keras.